 - Chevron B25 [25-73-08] (John Lepp): New to George Silverwood and entered by his Central Garage (Mirfield) Ltd for John Lepp in British Formula Atlantic in 1973.
 Also used by Lepp in the first European F2 round at Mallory Park, with the 1.6 BDA still in it.
 Lepp's sports car racing took priority from July and the B25 was sold to Patsy McGarrity (Belfast, Northern Ireland) for Formula Ireland racing.
 Loaned by him to Chevron cars for John Watson to use in the F2 race at Albi.
 Converted back to Formula Atlantic for McGarrity to race in the 1974 Irish season, winning eight races and the All-Ireland championship.
 Sold on to Pat Woods (Newcastle, County Wicklow, Ireland) for 1975, and retained for two further seasons.
 Last seen when Woods crashed heavily in practice at Phoenix Park in September 1977, when the car was described as wrecked.
 Woods' daughter later told James Murray that he sold the wreckage of the B25 to Bobby Howlings.
 Subsequent history unknown.

 - Brabham BT35 (Harry Gilbert): New to Bob Gerard in late 1971 and fitted with a Cosworth BDA engine for Bob Salisbury to race in British Formula Atlantic from October 1971 to April 1973.
-Then sold to Harry Gilbert, and raced by Gilbert and Ronnie Mackay in libre racing.
-It was advertised by Johnny Blades in October 1973, and was next seen a year later when John Wingfield had fitted a 1.8-litre Cosworth FVC and ran the car with huge success in libre racing.
+Then sold to Harry Gilbert (Aberdeen, Scotland), and raced by Gilbert and Ronnie Mackay in libre racing.
+It was advertised by Johnny Blades in October 1973, and by Bob Howlings' R.D.H.
+Racing (Bollington, Cheshire) in August 1974 when it was identified as the ex-Bob Salisbury car and was available complete except for engine.
+It was next seen three months later when John Wingfield raced it in the Boxing Day libre race at Brands Hatch, fitted with a 1.8-litre Cosworth FVC.
+He retained the FVC engine and ran the car with huge success in libre racing through 1975.
 In September 1975, it was sold to dealer Bobby Howlings, who raced it a couple of times and then sold it to John Thistlewaite, who entered it for Tim Wood in libre in 1976.
 By 1978, it was owned by Joe Applegarth, still with the FVC engine in it, and it next appeared in 1986 when Nick Overall used it in the HSCC Pre '71 series.
 Overall was given an HVIF for this car as BT35-43 in 1988, and many years later, in May 2006, it was advertised on race-cars.com from the UK still with this HVIF.
 In 2009, it was reported to be with Tim Kuchel in Australia.